cmarioep/char-animation/README.md

 ```

 ## Import package
-To use, you'll need to import `charanimation`  into your js file.
+To use, you'll need to import `charAnimation`  into your js file.
 ```js
 import charAnimation from './node_modules/char-animation/dist/char-animation.js';
 ```